ckeditor/ckeditor5/docs/installation/frameworks/angular.md

 </info-box>

 <info-box hint>
 	Starting from version 6.0.0 of this package, you can use native type definitions provided by CKEditor 5.
-Check details about {@link installation/working-with-typescript TypeScript support}.
+Check the details about {@link installation/working-with-typescript TypeScript support}.
 </info-box>

 ## Supported Angular versions